What is the GED® test?

 What accommodations are available for people with disabilities who want to take the GED® test?

-Test Accommodations are available for GED® test takers with documented physical, mental, emotional, intellectual, attention deficit, or specific learning disabilities.
+Test Accommodations are available for GED® test takers with documented physical, psychological, emotional, intellectual, attention deficit, or specific learning disabilities.

 What do the subject areas cover?

-The GED® test certifies high school-level knowledge and skills in the core academic areas of reading, writing, social studies, science, and mathematics.
+The GED® test certifies high school-level knowledge and skills in the core academic areas of Reasoning through Language Arts, Social Studies, Science, and Mathematical Reasoning.